open-quantum-safe/openssl/README.md

 ## Quickstart

-The steps below have been confirmed to work on macOS 10.14 (with clang 10.0.0), Ubuntu 18.04.1 (with gcc-7) and should work on more recent versions of the operating systems/compilers.
+The steps below have been confirmed to work on macOS 10.14 (with clang 10.0.0), Ubuntu 18.04.1 (with gcc-7) and should work on more recent versions of these operating systems/compilers.
+They have also been confirmed to work on Windows 10 with Visual Studio 2019.

 ### Building